SoniaHashim/runtimesystems/weeks4&5/runtime_lua5_1.md

 - Numeric loops require 4 registers on the stack.
 R(A) is the internal loop index, R(A+1) is the limit, R(A+2) is stepping val, R(A+3) is loop variable.
 Jump made back to start of loop body if the limit has not been reached (if empty, sBx value = -1).
 Note sBx (jump) is negative.
 - Forprep tests loop condition and conditional testing during loop, jumps unconditionally to forloop

+## Garbage Collection
+- Until 5.0 mark & sweep collector -- pauses in execution very long
+- Interleaves execution of collector with main program.
+- Tricolor collector
+	- Non-visited objects (white), visited but not traversed (gray), traversed objects (black)
+	- objects in root set gray or black
+	- gray objects define boundary white and black objects
+	- collection traverses gray objects and turns them black
+	- collection ends when there are no more gray objects
+- Mark phase ends with atomic step (traversing all gray objects again), clears weak tables
+- Alternates with the mutator with pace controlled by how much memory has to grow before starting new cycle and multiplier (translation of bytes to GC work)
+- Generational collector
+	- Minor collection, collector traverses and sweeps only young objects (since most objects die young)
+	- Touched object if black barrier detects old object pointing to a new one (goes back to normal after 2 cycles unless touched again)

 ### Sources

 [1] [Source (5.1) -- lopcodes.h, lopcodes.c](https://www.lua.org/source/5.1/)